 - Ease: This is the most effortless dessert I’ve ever made in a pie dish—a beginner can definitely handle it.
 This could also be a very fun and approachable baking project for little bakers!
 With supervision, of course.

 - Baking: The crust sets up in the oven, the filling sets up in the refrigerator.
 Bake the crust for about 10 minutes, let it cool as you make the filling, then spread in the filling.

 - Time: From mixing bowls to refrigerator in about 30 minutes.
 However, just like our peanut butter banana cream pie, the filling takes at least 6 hours to set up, so plan ahead.
 If you’re in a rush, you could also freeze this pie—it’ll still take at least 4 hours to firm up, though.

 This is a wonderful make-ahead dessert option and you could even make it a few days in advance.
 (The ultimate test to your self control.)

 Oreo Cookie Crust

 You need Oreos for the filling, so why not use the rest of the package for a homemade Oreo cookie crust?
-Just 2 ingredients– Oreo cookies and melted butter.
-Using a food processor or blender, pulse/blend 24 whole Oreo cookies (the cream filling and cookie) into crumbs.
+Just 2 ingredients: Oreo cookies and melted butter.
+Using a food processor or blender, pulse/blend 20 whole Oreo cookies (the cream filling and cookie) into crumbs.
 You should get about 2 cups, or 220g.
 Mix with melted butter, then press mixture tightly into a pie dish.
 Bake for 10 minutes, then let it cool.
 That’s it!
 That’s how easy a homemade Oreo cookie crust is.

 - If you don’t have a food processor/blender, place the Oreo cookies in a large zipped-top bag and crush with a rolling pin.
 Keep in mind that the finer the crumb, the better the crust will hold its shape.